ChHarding/Google-Books-API-Textbook-Search_amandahallman/docs/dev_guide.md

 ### Major Issues:

 - Inconsistent File Handling for Syllabus Uploads
-    - The file handling in 'upload_syllabus()' assumes that the uploaded file will always be a valid PDF and that the 'process_syllabus' function will not fail.
+    - The file handling in `upload_syllabus()` assumes that the uploaded file will always be a valid PDF and that the `process_syllabus` function will not fail.
         - If the file is corrupted or not a valid PDF, the application may crash or behave unexpectedly.
 - Hardcoded API Key
-    - The OpenAI API key is hardcoded and retrieved from 'api_key.py'.
+    - The OpenAI API key is hardcoded and retrieved from `api_key.py`.
         - Hardcoding sensitive information can lead to security vulnerabilities if the code is exposed or shared.
 - Potential Performance Issues with Large PDFs
-    - The 'process_syllabus()' function might experience performance issues or timeouts when processing very large PDF files.
+    - The `process_syllabus()` function might experience performance issues or timeouts when processing very large PDF files.
         - Users with large syllabi may encounter slow performance or failed uploads.

-- Browser Compatibility for 'open_ebook()'
+- Browser Compatibility for `open_ebook()`
-    - The 'open_ebook()' function opens the ebook in the user's default web browser using a file URL.
+    - The `open_ebook()` function opens the ebook in the user's default web browser using a file URL.
         - This approach may not work consistently across all browsers or operating systensm and might lead to issues with local file access permissions.
 - Missing Feedback
     - The application lacks user feedback mechanisms for certain actions (e.g., file upload success/failure, search results).
         - Users may be confused if actions do not provide visible feedback or if something goes wrong.